Const-me/CosineSimilarity/Readme.md

 ### Windows

-Install Visual Studio 2022; I’m using the freeware community edition.
+Install Visual Studio 2022; I’m using the freeware community edition.\

-Clone this repository
+Clone this repository.\
 Double click on the `CosineSimBench\CosineSimBench.sln`, switch to Release configuration, and build.

 ### Linux